-- Access to a private spectator box at a sporting venue. - A new job or a promotion. - Preferential treatment, such as queue jumping. - 3.4 Bribe A gift or benefit offered to or solicited by a public official to influence that person to act in a particular way; eg. offering of money or a holiday, employment and political favours. - 3.5 ICAC The Independent Commission Against Corruption is a public authority created by the NSW Parliament under the Independent Commission Against Corruption Act 1988.
-ICAC was established to promote the integrity and accountability of public administration.
-Its functions are to investigate, expose and prevent corruption involving or affecting public authorities or public officials, and educate public authorities, public officials and members of the public about corruption and its detrimental effects on public administration and on the community.
+- Access to a private spectator box at a sporting venue. - A new job or a promotion. - Preferential treatment, such as queue jumping. - 3.4 Bribe A gift or benefit offered to or solicited by a public official to influence that person to act in a particular way; e.g. offering of money or a holiday, employment and political favours.